SimpleStepSolutions/SimpleStepSolutions.github.io/why-simple-step.md

 * **Communicative** - we want you to know what you need to know

 ## Testimonials
-> "Simple Step has delivered beyond our expectations...I can't recommend Stephen enough" ~ Benefits by Design
+> "Simple Step has delivered beyond our expectations...I can't recommend Stephen enough" ~ Kurt, Benefits by Design

-> "...an absolute pleasure to work with....reliable, communicative, and fully dedicated to project success...a keen eye for creative solutions" ~ Domain7
+> "...an absolute pleasure to work with....reliable, communicative, and fully dedicated to project success...a keen eye for creative solutions" ~ Tyler, Domain7

+> "I was hopeless.
+And this is when Stephen came.
+He made sure he [understood] what I [wanted] to do...he wasn't focusing on winning the job...It's all about his genuine interest...helping me find a way out.
+Stephen is professional and definitely put his heart on the job.
+He communicates clearly on what to expect out of his work.
+He knows his field well and also went above and beyond...I am a super happy client.
+I won't blink twice to hire him again in the future."
+~ Patricia, Aharya

 # <a class="highlight" href="{{site.baseurl}}/contact">Take a simple step by dropping us a line</a>